istio/istio.io/content/en/docs/concepts/security/index.md

 The difference is that certain fields and conditions are only applicable to HTTP workloads.
 These fields include:

-- The `request_principals` fields in the source section of the authorization policy object
+- The `request_principals` field in the source section of the authorization policy object
 - The `hosts`, `methods` and `paths` fields in the operation section of the authorization policy object
-- The supported conditions are listed in the [constraints page](/docs/reference/config/authorization/conditions/).
+- The supported conditions are listed in the [conditions page](/docs/reference/config/authorization/conditions/).

 If you use any HTTP only fields for a TCP workload, Istio will ignore HTTP only fields in the authorization policy.